+5.6.
+The VAS, its components and the parts controlled by them shall be designed, built and installed in such a way as to minimize the risk for anyone to make them inoperable or to destroy them rapidly and without calling attention, e.g. using low-cost, easily-concealed tools, equipment or fabrications readily available to the public at large.

 5.7.
-The VAS, its components and the parts controlled by them shall be designed, built and installed in such a way as to minimize the risk for anyone to make them inoperable or to destroy them rapidly and without calling attention, e.g. using low-cost, easily-concealed tools, equipment or fabrications readily available to the public at large.
+The means of setting and unsetting of the VAS shall be designed in such a way that it does not invalidate the requirements of this regulation.
+Electrical connections to components covered by Part II of this Regulation are allowed.

 5.8.
-The means of setting and unsetting of the VAS shall be designed in such a way that it does not invalidate the requirements of Part I above.
-Electrical connections to components covered by Part I of this Regulation are allowed.

-5.9.
 The system shall be so arranged that the shorting out of any warning signal circuit shall not render inoperative any aspects of the alarm system, other than the circuit which is shorted out.